Lyuxuan-218/Technology-Information-System-Assignment/assignment-4-industrial-visit2/README.md

 We visited Johor Port Berhad, Pasir Gudang on 8 January 2026, where we learned about real-world port operations and how technology supports large-scale logistics.

-📍 About the Visit

-Welcomed by the Johor Port team with a safety briefing and corporate presentation.

-ICT Department shared how information systems, network infrastructure, and cybersecurity support daily port operations.

 🛠️ Key Highlights

 Port operations and logistics workflows 🚢